Austin Powers Pinball: Development and release

 On December 19, 2002, Global Star Software announced Austin Powers Pinball for a February 2003 release on PC.
 Copies of this version, developed by Wildfire Studios, were shipped by January 30, 2003.

 Reception

-The game was met with very mixed to negative reception.
+The game was met with mixed reception.
 In a January 2003 review by Sam Kennedy of Official U.S. PlayStation Magazine, Kennedy stated that Austin Powers Pinball "does an adequate job of representing a real pinball machine" and called the controls "spot-on".
 He lamented that "what's really missing here is the humor of the films [...]
 Everything fits, but there's no wit or excitement.
 Even the music, though Austin Powers-ish, seems stale."
 GameRankings gave it a score of 51% for the PC version, and 43% for the PlayStation version.